Pull to Refresh

 03License basics

 You need an SC hunting license plus the Big Game Permit, and tags on top: residents receive a free base set (3 unrestricted buck tags and 2 antlerless tags) and can buy more; non-residents purchase all tags ($50 first buck tag, $20 each additional, $10 antlerless).
-Order tags early — they're physical and must be in hand before you hunt.
+Tags are physical and must be in hand before you hunt — if you are hunting Zone 3 right now and do not have them, that is the blocker.

 04Check the official source